maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 1. Open the HTML as a local file with Chrome or Firefox.
     1. Test the configuration with a few temporary passphrases and small transfers (see below for more details).
     1. Pick a good passphrase.
 For example: `vicar formal lubbers errata mutton`.
 More on this later.
     1. Run the configuration in "production", with your real passphrase.
 Use your email address as your "salt".
 You'll get a public/private key pair out.
 1. Use your phone to scan the public key, and transfer it to your networked machine (via email, for example).
 When scanning, be careful to resize your browser window so that only the public QR code is visible.
 1. Turn off the air-gapped machine.
 1. On your networked machine, transfer coin from Coinbase to the WarpWallet-generated address.
 1. Leave little cryptic notes around your house and office to remind you of what your passphrase is in case you ever forget

 To redeem your coin, repeat the process, but transfer over the private key.
 Once you redeem a WarpWallet, never use it again.
+(Alternatively, you can use Bitcoin libraries to sign an transaction on your airgapped machine, transfer it to your networked machine, and [inject it](https://blockchain.info/pushtx) into the blockchain; we have yet to implement this.)

 ### Security Analysis